Our extensive FAQs are here to answer any questions you might have.

 For any medico-legal advice or assistance your first point of contact will be Dr. Michael Kyriagis who is the lead medico-legal advisor for Incision.
 Dr. Kyriagis’ service is available 24 hours a day.
 All costs for this service are included within your subscription payment.

-Call our dedicated medico-legal advisory service on 0333 4441515.
-Or send us an email to email@example.com.
+Call our dedicated medico-legal advisory service on 0333 010 2826 or send us an email to firstname.lastname@example.org.

 We hope to meet and exceed your expectations, but if you are dissatisfied with any aspect of our service, or if you consider that you might be entitled to compensation from us, we want you to tell us.
 If you do wish to make a complaint regarding this policy, or us, please follow the procedure outlined below.
 This procedure is not compulsory and does not affect your statutory rights.
 However if you do not follow the procedure, it may affect your ability to recover any legal costs you may incur relating to your complaint.